 Similar to the Alaska PFD, the universal basic income should be funded by a sovereign wealth fund, and distribute dividends on an as-needed basis.
 An additional stipend should be given for the first two children.
 See proposal #77 on minimum wage.

-program of reparations for descendants of enslaved people and Native Americans,
+28. Implement a program of reparations for descendants of enslaved people and Native Americans, proportionally determined by DNA analysis.

-28. Establish a national commission on homelessness.
+29. Establish a national commission on homelessness.

 Focus on subdividing the problem, separately identifying people down on their luck, those suffering from addiction, those suffering from mental illness, those who are simply independent spirits, those who are predatory on others, etc. Propose subdivided solutions for different parts of the problem.